Affiliate programs and referral programs are powerful customer acquisition strategies that tap into your business' word-of-mouth growth potential.

 What's an affiliate program?

 An affiliate program is when you leverage third parties (any person or organization) to refer you new customers.
-The reward is typically a cash payout.
+The reward is typically a recurring cash payout.

 These partners (called affiliates) can be any third party (person or organization, but more commonly individual marketers) that refers you with potential leads.
 Once leads convert into customers, you would provide the affiliate with a kickback of the revenue made from the sale.